What is an 'overseas' mortgage?

 Deposits on overseas property

-The deposit needed for an overseas mortgage tends to be higher than you'd need for a standard UK mortgage.
+The deposit needed to buy an overseas property tends to be higher than you'd need for a standard UK mortgage.

-In Spain, it's common for overseas buyers to pay 30%-40% of the property price as a deposit.
+In Spain, for example, it's common for overseas buyers to pay 30%-40% of the property price as a deposit.

 In some countries the deposit is non-refundable, so don't hand over any money before you've negotiated an initial contract, and then only to a lawyer or bonded estate agent.